Dangerous heat descends on California and the Southwest, raising wildfire risk

 The National Weather Service issued an extreme heat warning for Southern California starting Wednesday into the weekend.
 If outdoor activities can’t be avoided, forecasters say, they should be moved to early morning hours.
 And everyone should hydrate.

-Downtown Los Angeles was forecast to reach 94 degrees Fahrenheit (34 degrees Celsius), while valleys to the north braced for temperatures as high as 108 F (42 C).
-It will be several degrees hotter in desert areas.
+Downtown Los Angeles was forecast to reach 97 degrees Fahrenheit (36 degrees Celsius) on Friday, while valleys to the north braced for temperatures as high as 108 F (42 C).
+It will be several degrees hotter in desert areas including Palm Springs.

 Candice Catlett, who uses a wheelchair, rolled herself toward some shade as temperatures started spiking Tuesday in downtown LA.